Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Introduction

-Third, our findings point to both rational and behavioral mechanisms underlying consumption responses.
-Consistent with rational, threshold-based models of digital coupon use \citep{Xing2023,Ding2025}, we observe clear bunching of expenditures at coupon thresholds, suggesting that some consumers adjusted their spending to qualify for redemption.
-However, we also find substantial responses among inframarginal consumers---those whose baseline spending well exceeded coupon thresholds and for whom the coupon discount should have been economically equivalent to cash.
-These patterns align with mental accounting models \citep{Thaler1999}, where consumers treat digital coupons as a nonfungible budget for discretionary consumption, with the effect heightened by the salience of coupon design features: the minimum spending threshold and short expiration window \citep{Bordalo2012,Bordalo2013}, and by loss aversion stemming from their “use-it-or-lose-it” nature \citep{Tversky1991}.
+Third, our findings point to both rational incentives and complementary behavioral mechanisms that may shape consumption responses.
+Consistent with rational, threshold-based models of coupon use \citep{Xing2023,Ding2025}, we observe clear bunching of expenditures at coupon thresholds, suggesting that some consumers adjusted their spending to qualify for redemption.
+At the same time, spending responses are not concentrated in narrow regions around the coupon thresholds: treatment effects continue to rise with baseline spending levels well beyond those thresholds, a pattern that is difficult to reconcile with threshold-crossing incentives alone.
+These patterns are consistent with behavioral mechanisms such as mental accounting \citep{Thaler1999}, under which consumers may treat digital coupons as a distinct budget for discretionary consumption.
+The design features of digital coupons---minimum spending thresholds and short expiration windows---may further amplify these responses.

-Fourth, we examine which types of businesses benefited most from the stimulus and whether these benefits aligned with policy objectives.
-By mapping estimated individual treatment effects onto businesses, we find that those with larger pre-program sales and higher average order prices captured the most additional revenue.
-A detailed analysis of coupon redemption data confirms this regressive pattern---larger, higher-priced establishments received a disproportionate share of redemptions relative to their order volume.
+Fourth, we examine which types of businesses benefited most from the stimulus.
+By mapping individual treatment effects onto businesses, we find that larger, higher-priced establishments captured the most additional revenue.
 We show that this unequal distribution stems from a key form of consumer-business matching: consumers with higher coupon MPCs tended to direct a greater share of their spending to large businesses.
-Consequently, the incidence of the program---in terms of which businesses ultimately benefited---may not align with the policy goal of supporting small and vulnerable businesses during economic downturns.
+Consequently, the incidence of the program---in terms of which businesses ultimately benefited---may not align with policies aimed at supporting small and vulnerable businesses during economic downturns.